-Smartphones are our lifeline to the Internet.
-We've become reliant on them to get directions, stream music and keep in touch with friends and family.
-In fact, the average person picks up a smartphone roughly 1,500 times a week, according to a 2014 study conducted by a U.K.-based marketing agency.
-As such, when people get into their cars, chances are that they are not going to ignore their smartphones.
+Smartphones are our lifeline to the outside world.
+We rely on them to get directions, stream music and keep in touch with friends and family.
+In fact, the average person touches a smartphone an average of 2,617 times a day, according to a 2016 study.
+And so when people get into their cars, they are not likely to suddenly ignore their smartphones.
 Instead, they will try to integrate the phones into their driving routine.
-They put them in cupholders as makeshift speakers, mount them on the dash to see turn-by-turn directions, or worse, hold them and text while driving.
-None of these has been an elegant — or safe — solution to the problem of adapting a smartphone to car use.
+They put them in cupholders as makeshift speakers, mount them on the dash to see turn-by-turn directions or, worse, hold them and text while driving.
+None of these options has been an elegant — or safe — solution to the problem of adapting a smartphone to car use.

 For Apple CarPlay and Android Auto to interact with a car, the vehicle must be outfitted with the proper hardware and the phone must have certain firmware (more on that later).
-Both systems require the driver to connect a phone via USB, though there is some indication that Apple will allow wireless operation in the future.
-The software automatically handles the pairing process and once the driver hits the appropriate button onscreen, the system will transition into the Apple or Android interface.
+When the systems first launched, both required the driver to connect a phone via a USB port.
+Since then, however, Apple and Google have made it possible to run their systems wirelessly, provided that the vehicle has an in-car Wi-Fi connection.
+Android Auto requires that the Android Auto app be installed and running on the phone; Apple CarPlay is integrated into the iPhone operating system.
+Once initiated, the software automatically handles the Bluetooth pairing process.
+And once the driver hits the appropriate button on screen, the system will transition into the Apple or Android interface.

-Both systems will adapt to whatever control method the vehicle has, which means touchscreens for some cars and control knobs for others.
-The user initiates voice commands with a button on the steering wheel or on the screen itself.
+Both systems will adapt to the vehicle's control method, which means touchscreens, control knobs or a combination of the two.
+The user initiates voice commands with a long press of a button on the steering wheel or on the screen itself.

-Android Auto and Apple CarPlay are designed to coexist with the vehicle's built-in feature set, but you'll have to go in and out of the system to make everything work.
+Apple CarPlay and Android Auto are designed to coexist with the vehicle's built-in feature set, but you'll have to go in and out of the system to make everything work.
 For example, if you want to stream music from Spotify but also want to use the vehicle's navigation system, you must exit Android Auto or CarPlay by pressing the button with the automaker's logo.
 Then you can fire up the navigation system as the music runs in the background.
-Similarly, if you want to use Google or Apple maps for directions but also want to listen to FM radio, you would have to exit the CarPlay or Android Auto system, tune to the station and then go back into Android Auto or CarPlay.
+Similarly, if you want to use Google Maps or Apple Maps for directions but also want to listen to FM radio, you would have to exit the CarPlay or Android Auto system, tune to the station, and then go back into Android Auto or CarPlay.

 Each system takes a different approach to displaying the data, but the goal is the same: reducing distraction by getting the driver to put down the phone and instead rely on voice functionality and the presentation of data on the vehicle's screen.
 Here's how each system handles this.

 The CarPlay home screen features many of the recognizable application tiles from the iPhone.
 Phone, music, maps, messages and podcasts are the major apps for CarPlay.
-Third-party apps such as iHeartRadio, MLB at Bat, Stitcher and more are expected to arrive later.
+Apple must approve third-party apps, and they are limited to audio content, such as iHeartRadio, MLB's At Bat, and Stitcher.

-Most of these apps are audio-based, and therefore not as distracting.
-In other words, don't expect to see Facebook or Twitter on either system any time soon.
+In other words, don't expect to see Facebook or Twitter on either system anytime soon.

 The CarPlay system primarily relies on voice commands, with Siri's assistance.
 When you start up the phone app, Siri will ask, "Who do you want to call?"
-You can dictate text messages to Siri and it will read incoming text messages aloud.
-To minimize distraction, the text won't appear onscreen.
+You can dictate text messages to Siri, which will also read aloud incoming text messages.
+To minimize distraction, the text won't appear on screen.

-The maps app will suggest locations based on data in your e-mail, texts or recently searched locations.
+In CarPlay, the Apple Maps app will suggest locations based on data in your email, texts or recently searched locations.
+Improvements to this app (also in iOS 11) will add lane guidance, speed limit signs, more detailed maps and better route recommendations.
 CarPlay will display turn-by-turn directions on the vehicle's infotainment screen.

 CarPlay will work with iPhone 5 or newer phones.
 They must have iOS 7.1 or newer firmware.